ecladatta/ecladatta.github.io/_pages/about.md

 <img src="images/ecladatta-example.png" alt="" />

 The ECLADATTA project aims at leveraging this complementarity between tables, texts, and knowledge graphs to propose a joint knowledge extraction and reconciliation process.
 The overall and original objective of ECLADATTA is to propose new methods and to develop tools
+* to assess the relatedness between tables and texts (within documents and across documents) and build on-demand text-table corpora based on a variety of filtering criteria
 * to automatically extract knowledge jointly from tables and related texts;
 * to check the consistency of knowledge from tables, texts, and knowledge graphs
 * to refine tables, texts, and general or domain-specific knowledge graphs.